siddulashivani/Customer-Personality-Analysis/README.md

 Analyze customer behavior and marketing campaign response data to identify which customer segments are most valuable and least engaged — through data cleaning, exploratory analysis, SQL querying, and a final dashboard with actionable business recommendations.
 2,240 customer records covering demographics, spending across 6 product categories, purchase channels, and marketing campaign responses.

+## Week 1 — Data Cleaning
+Cleaned the raw dataset to make it analysis-ready — handling missing values, removing duplicates, fixing data types, and resolving inconsistent or invalid entries.
+Every cleaning decision is documented and justified rather than applied blindly.

 ## What was cleaned
 | Issue | Action | Reasoning |
 |---|---|---|